Gretel - Turn Your LinkedIn Profile into a Job Magnet

 Don't be afraid of keywords, they're simple to get right.

-LinkedIn and other computer appication systems automatically compare and match the words in your profile (or application) to the words in the job posting to rank how well you fit the job, so make sure the right keywords are found in your title line, summary and job descriptions.
+LinkedIn and other computer application systems automatically compare and match the words in your profile (or application) to the words in the job posting to rank how well you fit the job.

 This shouldn't be difficult if you have the right experience for the jobs you're going after... just include these key words from the job descriptions in how you describe your work on LinkedIn.

-And please be aware that just dumping keywords in your profile may backfire if your experience doesn't back it up... they work best when they are woven in organically in how you describe your work and your job.
+And be aware that just dumping random keywords in your profile may backfire if your experience doesn't back it up... they work best when they are woven in organically in how you describe your work and your job.

 Tell a story with your experience.

 Instead, in each job, summarize a little about the company and what you did there that you’re proud of.
 A paragraph or two with the overview is fine for each entry.
 Keep it simple and in natural language.
-If they need more details, that’s on your resume.
+If they need more details, they're on your resume.

 Build your network before you need it.

-When it’s time for a job search, it’s so much easier if you have put time into expanding and developing your connections before you try to use them in a job search.
-For the most important connections, you can be more visible to them by following them, reading their blog, liking their posts, sharing some appropriate news, and being active in similar groups.
+For your most important connections, you can be more visible to them by following them, reading their blog, liking their posts, sharing some appropriate news, and being active in similar groups.

 Once you begin connecting with people, LinkedIn’s algorithms will suggest more for you.
 LinkedIn’s platform will walk you through checking who you might know; here’s a link to their help page for that.